 “Yes”, was the grimacing response, “It was a very nasty dog poo, they mustn’t have been well at all”.

 He wasn’t kidding.
 If it hadn’t been for the warning, I don’t think I would have been very well either if I’d had to clean my shoe after skidding on what was waiting for me on the offending pavement!

 And, in case you’re of the same mindset as me and prefer to know the facts rather than just contemplate the options ... that person who felt all aspects of their life were currently suspended was having to wait for the worldwide location of their partner’s next job to be decided.
 Makes the feelings they expressed seem far more reasonable once in context!

-This column appeared in our Spring 2022 newsletter.
+This column appeared in our Summer 2022 newsletter.
 If you would like future editions of our quarterly workplace wellbeing newsletter sent directly to your inbox, please sign up here.

 Recent articles on our blog....

 For this year’s National Grief Awareness Week (2 – 8 December) we have reviewed and updated the section on grief within our mental health resources and consider why we may avoid conversations about grief at work.Read More →